Margot Robbie Admits She Was Ambivalent About Working With Quentin Tarantino

 Advertisement

-And yet, Robbie's role as Sharon Tate in Quentin Tarantino's upcoming film, Once Upon a Time in Hollywood, has been criticized for being just that.
+And yet, Robbie's role as Sharon Tate in Quentin Tarantino's upcoming film, Once Upon a Time in Hollywood, has been criticised for being just that.

 Asked at the Cannes Film Festival why someone as talented and high profile as Robbie had so few lines in the movie, the director waffled and essentially refused to answer the question.
 He has since given an explanation, but as the film's July release looms closer, it's an issue that's likely to come up again.